pgrzego/pgrzeg.github.io/_posts/2016-06-02-my-toolbox-git-commands.md

 ### Other useful tips

-When you are on Windows and you use SourceTree which ships with git.exe file, you may wish to use it instead of installing a stand alone copy.
+When you are on Windows and you use SourceTree which ships with git.exe file, you may wish to use it instead of installing a standalone copy.
 [How to use SourceTree embedded Git/Mercurial on command line](http://www.geekality.net/2015/01/13/how-to-use-sourcetree-embedded-gitmercurial-on-command-line/) describes what you should do to configure Windows to see this file.

 [Tobias Kraze](http://makandracards.com/makandra/621-git-delete-a-branch-local-or-remote) gives a tip on how to delete a remote branch: